victronenergy/venus-html5-app/README.md

 	npm run webpack

 This will output a `venus-metrics.min.js` file in the build folder which can be used in a browser based web app.
+In fact, at the moment there is a link in the app/ directory to the file created here in the build folder, which is useful for development to make sure you alway serve the latest version of the library.

+For hosting the app, only the app/ directory is nedded, _if_ you _copy_ the `venus-metrics.min.js` into the app/js/directory instead of the link.

 ## Running the App in a Dev Environment